Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

 	* A list of cell-by-cell warnings of misspellings and other nit-picking items that CANU has autocorrected on the system.

-***Critically***, the Warnings output will contain a section headed "Node type could not be determined for the following".
+***Critical:*** The Warnings output will contain a section headed "Node type could not be determined for the following".
 This needs to be carefully reviewed because it may contain site uplinks that are not tracked by CANU but may also contain mis-spelled or mis-categorized nodes.
 As an example:

 ```text
 Node type could not be determined for the following.